MaineKuehn/usim/docs/source/api/usim.rst

     For example, ``await (time + 20)`` delays for 20 time units.

 :py:data:`usim.eternity`
-    A point in time indefinitely far into the future
+    A point in time indefinitely far into the future.

 :py:data:`usim.instant`
     A point in time from the current moment.